seedrobotics/tinysafeboot/firmware_ASM/experimental/no_autobauding/README.md

 Once the bootloader activates, it will stay active until it receives an invalid command or a command to exit.

-Once again, because the baud was wrongly determined, you can't communicate with it and thus you can send any exit command so it will stay activate until a power cycle occurs.
+Once again, because the baud was wrongly determined, you can't communicate with it and thus you can send any exit command so it will stay active until a power cycle occurs.

 In words, your device locks up in the bootloader.